Water Supply

 - Preservation of imported water supplies and related costs

-- Preservation of groundwater supplies locally
+- Preservation and management of groundwater supplies

 - Challenges during drought conditions